Aakash Repeater Courses

-Have you ever noticed how the path of a roller coaster, the trajectory of a football or the economic trend predictions follow a certain pattern, that is the power of polynomials.
-Polynomials are not just some algebraic expression, they are one of the main pillars of mathematics.
-From the latest NCERT syllabus for class 10, the chapter on polynomials contains the basic concepts of polynomials like Degree of Polynomials, Zeroes of a Polynomial, Geometrical Meaning of the Zeroes of a Polynomial, and Relationship between Zeroes and Coefficients of a Polynomial.
+Have you ever noticed how the path of a roller coaster, the trajectory of a football, or the economic trend predictions follow a certain pattern, that is the power of polynomials.
+Polynomials are not just some algebraic expression; they are one of the main pillars of mathematics.
+According to the latest syllabus, this chapter covers the basic concepts of polynomials, including the degree of Polynomials, Zeroes of a Polynomial, the Geometrical Meaning of the Zeroes of a Polynomial, and the Relationship between Zeroes and Coefficients of a Polynomial.
 Understanding these concepts will make students more efficient in solving problems involving polynomials and will also build a strong foundation for advanced polynomial concepts.
+NCERT Solutions for Class 10 can help the students immensely.

 Answer: The number of zeroes of p(x) is zero as the curve does not intersect the x-axis.